thepartly/reflectapi/docs/src/tutorial/defining-types.md

 ## Next Steps

-Now that we have our data models, let's [create the API endpoints](./creating-endpoints.md) that use these types with ReflectAPI's canonical handler signature!
+Now that we have our data models, let's [create the API endpoints](./creating-endpoints.md) that use these types with `reflectapi`'s canonical handler signature!